PseudoMera/Universal_Translator/README.md

 3. You will then be asked to introduce the name of the result file(this file will contain the results of the convertion), You should not put the extension, the program will set it to .txt by default.

 4. A result file will be generated with the solution.
 This file will be on the same directory you ran universal_translator.py.

+If you chose the second option, this is your guide:

+1. Download the dist folder in the given link (Install section).

+2. Open your local dist folder and go to dist/universal_translator/.
+Here you will find an executable with the name universal_translator.

+3. Run it and follow the same steps (2 and below) as the first option.

 ## Class diagram of the program (UML)